viktor2222/Learn-JavaScript/README.md

   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/c2e10d303d8a194fd8720725e186cb53dff81162">Introduction</a> - All here to start learning JavaScript</li>
   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/7d56630857602149f857d1b1b3e532d2125775f2">Functions</a> - function is a block of code designed to perform a particular task.
 Function is executed when something invokes it.</li>
   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/d4720f6bfcd7cc4f00924d8743e62f7d6bacc97f">Arrays</a> - are used to store multiple values in a single variable.</li>
+  <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/cfca26f415ec0995aacab4e2148a38c3c32d04f3">Conditional</a> - сonditional expressions are used to perform different actions for conditions</li>
 </ul>

 <h2>Description-31-10-2018</h2>